 When you’re not using batteries, you can plug into shore power, which operates on a 120-volt alternating current.
 You can also charge your batteries with shore power using an AC to DC inverter.

-It’s important to be responsible with your RV battery by monitoring its levels.
+It’s important to be responsible with your high quality RV battery by monitoring its levels.
 Ensure it doesn’t fall too far below the intended discharge level to avoid electrical issues or damage.

 What to Look For

 Whether you are looking to build a power bank or improve your current situation, there are a lot of things you need to keep in mind.
 You always want your vehicle to run as efficiently as possible, so consider some of the following things when finding the right one for you.